blagae/elisio/Elisio/BUILDING.md

 $ python manage.py migrate
 ```

-This will create your database schema and load all available verses and metadata from the source files into the database.
+This will create your database schema and load all available verses and metadata from the source files (fixtures) into the database.
 Elisio contains an algorithm for remembering the syllable structures of successfully parsed verses in the database.
-This table will be filled during the first test run on a fresh database (with test_hexameter_scan_all).
+This table will be filled during the first run of the test suite on a fresh database, when running test_hexameter_scan_all.

 Tests
 ===